+Morning Care

-Morning Care As a service to our families, we offer morning care for Philomath Montessori School students from 8:00 to 8:50 am.
-It is only available during the school year and can be contracted on an annual, quarterly, monthly, or drop-in basis.
-There is no morning care available the first week of school or when school is delayed or cancelled for severe weather conditions.
-If you are interested in using this service, please request an Morning Care Contract.
-You can also download and print one from our website.
+As a service to our families, we offer morning care for Philomath Montessori School students from 8:00 to 8:50 am.
+It is only available during the school year and can be contracted on an annual, monthly, or drop-in basis.
+There is no morning care available the first week of school or when school is delayed or canceled for severe weather conditions.
+If you are interested in using this service, please request an Morning Care Contract which will be sent via Transparent Classroom.